 While most DUI arrests in Nebraska involve alcohol, you can also be charged with driving under the influence if the police believe that you are impaired by drugs, whether legal, over-the-counter and prescription medications or illegal substances such as marijuana.
 The potential consequences of a conviction can be very serious: driver’s license suspension, possible jail time, heavy fines, participation in drug or alcohol programs, and added insurance costs.

-Established in 1965, Berry Law Firm has developed and maintained a reputation for excellence in protecting the rights of people who have been arrested for driving under the influence.
+Established in 1965, Berry Law has developed and maintained a reputation for excellence in protecting the rights of people who have been arrested for driving under the influence.
 From our offices in Omaha and Lincoln, our lawyers handle prescription drug cases throughout Nebraska.

 Why Was I Charged With DUI?